The Quick Answer

 What is Eneba?

-Founded in 2018, Eneba is a relatively new online game store based in Lithuania.
+Founded in 2018, Eneba is a relatively new online game key store based in Lithuania.
 It’s easiest to think of them as an Amazon for video games.
-They don’t actually sell any games or gift cards, they provide a platform for merchants to sell them.
+They don’t directly sell any games or gift cards, they provide a platform for merchants to sell them.
 It’s Eneba’s job to manage the sellers they work with, fulfill orders successfully, and provide support for their customers.

 As the new kid on the block, Eneba is hoping to change that perception.
 The Eneba employee we interviewed acknowledged the scandals that have plagued their competitors and emphasized their priority to provide a safe and reliable marketplace for their customers.